 During the arbitration process, a third party (arbitrator) will review the evidence presented by the parties and issue a decision on the merits.
 Arbitration is particularly useful with the resolution of complex matters where an arbitrator possessing the requisite expertise reviews the evidence before reaching a decision.
 Our attorneys have successfully represented clients in the arbitration of business disputes and health care claims before the American Arbitration Association.

 The Benefits Of Mediation

 Mediation is virtually used in every type of dispute, from family law matters to complex securities litigation, to facilitate a settlement between parties.
 While a neutral third party works with both parties to reach a resolution, it is the parties who make the decision, not a judge or jury.
-From our offices in Louisville and Lexington, Kentucky, we understand the benefits mediation offers and take advantage of it, when appropriate for our clients.
+We understand the benefits mediation offers and take advantage of it, when appropriate for our clients.

 Our attorneys are experienced in negotiations and have represented both plaintiffs and defendants before local and national organizations.
 Our firm has found that mediation is useful in resolving claims concerning employment law disputes such as discrimination, sexual harassment, wrongful termination, breach of contract, retaliation and whistleblower claims.
 Our attorneys have also used mediation in the resolution of securities disputes.

 Connect with our firm to learn more about these dispute resolution approaches.
 Please contact us online or call one of our three locations to discuss your legal concerns with one of our experienced mediation and arbitration lawyers.